Working with Spirits of the Land and Ancient Sites.

 The Merry Maidens shrouded in mist.

 Each person connects with these sites in their own way, by meditation, ceremonies, and dowsing, also by treading the secluded country paths leading to secret holy wells, lone standing stones, hidden stone circles, caves and cromlechs.
 They are all connected with evocative, appealing legends and folklore that enchant many who visit.

 Image – Joan’s Cottage at the Museum of Witchcraft and Magic by Patheos.

 There are hundreds of stories referring to witches and witchcraft.
 William Bottrell told the story of ‘Old Betty Trenoweth’ the witch of Buryan church-town and quotes a curse used by her toward a rival.
 There are also more common stories describing the benign activities of conjurors.
 Another story in Bottrell’s collection concerns west country folk who consulted a male conjuror to have protection ‘renewed’ and he details incidents involving Tammy Blee the famous ‘white witch’ of Helston.

 Working with Spirits of the Sea

-Since moving to Cornwall Laetitia discovered the ocean had played a significant role in her life.
-Working with sea energies has produced remarkable results in her work and these were enhanced by researching the connections of the moon, tides, shore life and plants.
-She also researched the fascinating history of ancestral Wisewomen who worked in unison with sea spirits and is intrigued by the myths and local legends of merfolk and sea monsters.
+Since moving to Cornwall I discovered the ocean played a significant role in my life.
+Working with sea energies has produced remarkable results in my work and these were enhanced by researching the connections of the moon, tides, shore life and plants.
+I also researched the fascinating history of ancestral Wisewomen who worked in unison with sea spirits and am intrigued by the myths and local legends of merfolk and sea monsters.

 The following description is from “In The Chime Hours”: